-For tax years beginning in 2008 and later, a qualified GO Zone loss is the smaller of:
+For tax years beginning in 2009 and later, a qualified GO Zone loss is the smaller of:

-- The NOL for the tax year reduced by any specified liability loss to which a 10-year carryback applies, or - 2.
-Any depreciation or amortization allowable for any qualified GO Zone nonresidential real property and residential rental property placed in service during the tax year and before 2009 and specified GO Zone extension property placed in service during the tax year and after 2008 and generally before 2011 (even if an election was made not to claim any special depreciation allowance for such property).
+1. The NOL for the tax year reduced by any specified liability loss to which a 10-year carryback applies, or

+2. Any depreciation or amortization allowable for any specified GO Zone extension property placed in service after 2008 and generally before 2011 (even if an election was made not to claim any special depreciation allowance for such property).